Vyral/base-template/_posts/2018-07-12-are-you-looking-for-a-career-opportunity-like-this.md

 We are growing!

-**...And, we are looking for a few great team members to join our rockstar sales team!**
+**…And, we are looking for a few great team members to join our rockstar sales team!**

 If you, or someone you know, is looking for the right career opportunity in sales and/or real estate, **we want to talk to you.** We are actively building a team of *INSIDE SALES AGENTS* to help us generate new business for our agents.